box/boxcli/docs/ai.md

       --json                       Output formatted JSON
       --no-color                   Turn off colors for logging
-      --prompt=<value>             (required) The prompt for the AI request --save-to-file-path=<value>  Override default file path to save report
+      --prompt=<value>             (required) The prompt for the AI request --ai-agent=<value>           The AI agent to used for extraction --save-to-file-path=<value>  Override default file path to save report

 DESCRIPTION